pedramamini/RewindMCP/README.md

 pip install -e .
 ```

-## configuration
+## Configuration

-rewinddb uses a `.env` file to store database connection parameters. this approach avoids hardcoding sensitive information like database paths and passwords in the source code.
+RewindDB uses a `.env` file to store database connection parameters.
+This approach avoids hardcoding sensitive information like database paths and passwords in the source code.

-### setting up the .env file
+### Setting Up the .env File

-1. create a `.env` file in your project directory or in your home directory as `~/.rewinddb.env`
+1. Create a `.env` file in your project directory or in your home directory as `~/.rewinddb.env`
-2. add the following configuration parameters:
+2. Add the following configuration parameters:

 ```
 DB_PATH=/path/to/your/rewind/database.sqlite3
 DB_PASSWORD=your_database_password
 ```

-for example:
+For example:

 ```
 DB_PATH=/Users/username/Library/Application Support/com.memoryvault.MemoryVault/db-enc.sqlite3
 DB_PASSWORD=your_database_password_here
 ```

-### custom .env file location
+### Custom .env File Location

-you can also specify a custom location for your `.env` file when using the library or cli tools:
+You can also specify a custom location for your `.env` file when using the library or CLI tools:

 ```python
 # in python code